schuderer/mllaunchpad/README.rst

 What do I see?
 --------------

-The subfolder ``launchpad`` is the actual ML Launchpad package.
+The subfolder ``mllaunchpad`` is the actual ML Launchpad package.
 The rest are examples and development tools.

 The subfolder ``examples`` contains a few example model implementations.